spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/10-cluster-import.md

 # Overview

 When importing a cluster into Palette, you can select the mode you want Palette to use when managing the cluster.
-You can choose between read-only mode or select full-permissions.
+You can choose between read-only mode or full permission.
 Refer to the [Imported Clusters](/clusters/imported-clusters#importmodes) reference page to learn more about each mode.

 Select the mode you want to use when importing a cluster into Palette.